We have four diverse libraries in the City of Rockingham.

 You will be notified when items are ready for collection.

-If items are still not returned following the overdue notice a tax invoice will be posted for payment and debt recovery actions may be taken.
+If items are still not returned following the overdue notices, a debt recovery actions may be taken.

 Care of items